On April 16, 1917, all males older than 14 who were still “natives, citizens, denizens, or subjects”

 Act and the Sedition Act, passed by Congress in 1918.
 It levied severe punishment for "all forms of

-the war.
-To make matters even more appalling, the Justice Department subcontracted enforcement
+war.
+To make matters even more appalling, the Justice Department subcontracted enforcement of

 powers ended, but not until grave damage was done.
 Even then, the power to arrest simply shifted